NeilMaude/Secure-Python-Link/README.md

 staring at the code to satisfy myself that this (really useful) record of the length of each string was not making the system crackable.

-Note: one way I can think of to break this encryyption would be a brute force attack to find strings of alpha characters which look like a user name - it's fairly likely that user names will not have non-alpha characters.
+Note: one way I can think of to break this encryption would be a brute force attack to find strings of alpha characters which look like a user name - it's fairly likely that user names will not have non-alpha characters.
 Use of OTP makes every user name equally likely, so there